Integrating ERP and BI: Benefits and Key Differences

 Researched and Written by: Lexi Wood

-Enterprise resource planning software streamlines a lot of back-office tasks from accounting to human resources.
-Yet an ERP isn’t always the best at collecting and organizing real-time data.
-It’s business intelligence or BI tools which expertly gather and analyze key data to find actionable insights.
-Working together, the powerhouse ERP and specialized BI can help decision-makers get the real-time information they need to improve business performance.
-Learn more about the importance of BI tools in ERP systems.
+Enterprise resource planning software streamlines many back-office tasks from accounting to human resources.
+Yet, an ERP isn’t always the best at collecting and organizing real-time data.
+It’s business intelligence or BI tools that expertly gather and analyze key data to find actionable insights.
+Integrating BI and ERP is important for businesses, as combining their functions can have several benefits, including predictive analytics, enhanced reporting, and improved insights.

 What is ERP?

-By combining a variety of modules into one platform, ERP software helps businesses in a lot of ways.
-To start, it acts as a central hub of real-time visibility into operations, facilitating continuous improvement and holistic process optimization.
-When paired with a BI’s ability to gather data, ERP’s reporting capabilities enhance decision-making by allowing data analysis from various angles.
+ERP software helps businesses in many ways by combining various modules into one platform.
+It acts as a central hub of real-time visibility into operations, facilitating continuous improvement and holistic process optimization.
+ERP’s reporting capabilities enhance decision-making by allowing data analysis from various angles when paired with BI’s ability to gather data.
 Moreover, it simplifies data security management and promotes collaboration by consolidating different forms of data and communication.

-Some top ERP systems which utilize BI tools include:
+Some top ERP systems that utilize BI tools include:

 What is BI?

-Business Intelligence or BI refers to tools which gather and analyze data to give businesses more informed decision-making abilities.
-They help managers to make data-informed decisions when trying to improve business strategies.
+Business Intelligence, or BI, refers to tools that gather and analyze data to give businesses more informed decision-making abilities.
+These tools help managers make data-informed decisions when trying to improve business strategies.
 Other main features are focused on data: discovery, mining, integration, visualization, and analysis.
-All are designed to help improve decision making at the highest level.
+All are designed to help improve decision-making at the highest level.

 There are five key steps to follow with BI: